-Dendritic cells represent the most potent antigen presenting cells of the innate immune system.
-They are key mediators for the induction of protective immunity as well as maintenance of self-tolerance (Förster et al., Nat Rev Immunol, 2008).
-As such, dendritic cells represent an outstanding population of cells, which mediate three fundamentally important tasks: antigen capture and presentation, migration and T cell activation.
+Our group focuses on the contribution of the cytoskeleton during innate and adaptive immune responses.
+Dendritic cells (DCs) represent the most potent antigen presenting cells of the innate immune system.
+They are key mediators for the induction of protective immunity as well as maintenance of self-tolerance.
+As such, DCs represent an outstanding population of cells, which mediate three fundamentally important tasks: antigen capture and presentation, migration towards secondary lymphoid organs and T cell activation.

 Our group studies how cytoskeletal components, in particular centrosomes and microtubules, impact immune cell effector functions such as antigen presentation and migration and their behavior upon lymphocyte cell-cell interactions.
 To tackle these questions, we use cell-based in vitro reconstitution assays as well as studies in living tissues in combination with advanced imaging and genome editing techniques.